 Suggested Read: Places To Visit On A 10 Day Honeymoon Trip To New Zealand

 3. Fiddlesticks Restaurant

 Looking for budget dining during your trip to New Zealand in winter?
 Then head straight to Fiddlesticks Restaurant located in the heart of Christchurch.
-This restaurant is offers a fine dining experience at reasonable prices.
+This restaurant offers a fine dining experience at reasonable prices.
 It also hosts happy hours when customers can enjoy their booze along with exciting offers and discounts.

 Location: 48 Worcester Blvd, Christchurch Central, Christchurch

 Timings: Monday to Friday- 8 am to 10 pm, Saturday to Sunday- 9 am to 10 pm

 Average Meal For Two (With Alcohol): Starts from INR 3,600 (tax excluded)